-The G5 Quad case is quite deep and crowded, and you will almost certainly drop a screw from time to time.
-You will need long handled screwdrivers (primarily hex heads), preferably with magnetic heads, long handled pliers and a telescoping magnetic screw retriever, to ...ahem... retrieve any wayward screws that might get away from you during the work.
+Make sure you have long handled screwdrivers (primarily hex heads), preferably with magnetic heads, long handled pliers and a long telescoping magnetic screw retriever, to ...ahem... retrieve any wayward screws that might get away from you during the work.
 On eBay, these can be easily found by searching "telescoping magnetic screw pickup tool".

 Remove all the screws in the order shown, starting with [1].
-I have never found it necessary to remove screws [2] and [3] and so I always leave them in place.
+I have never found it necessary to remove screws [2] and [3] and so I have always left them in place.